 Bottom line: Do not copy others' work.
 If you feel uneasy, it’s probably too close.

-Want to learn more about selling on Etsy?
+Want to learn how to sell digital downloads on Etsy?